Updated May 21, 2021|5 min read

 If you also have rental car insurance through your credit card, it can serve as secondary, or supplemental insurance.
 If you feel like the coverage you have through your car insurance and your credit card is sufficient — and it likely is — then there’s no need to purchase any additional insurance from the rental car company.

 If you don’t have your own car or car insurance, you can definitely still rent a car.
 In fact, not having a vehicle is a common reason to rent a car in the first place.
-As a first step, check to see if your credit card offers rental car coverage.
+As a first step, check to see if your credit card offers rental car coverage, many credit cards offer coverage if your rental car is damaged or stolen, as long as you used that card to pay for the rental.

 But the insurance offered by your credit card can be limited, and, depending on your card and where you rent a car, you may not be able to use it as your primary insurance on your rental car.
 In that case, you might need to purchase at least some of the add-on insurance offered by the rental car company.